 Tipping pointTipping point

-Presslabs’ migration to Google Cloud Platform could have come into effect much later if it wasn’t for the urge to find a truly reliable, highly available solution to provide a healthy scale-up for our dashboard services.
+Presslabs’ migration to Google Cloud Platform could have come into effect much later if it wasn’t for the urge to find a truly reliable, highly available solution to provide a healthy scale-up for our dashboard services and our enterprise customers.

-Initially, we have considered using our own cluster.
-Despite the enthusiasm of building the solution tailored to our specific needs, we refused to comply with the prolonged setup time and the strenuousness configuration process—it takes some days to order, install the machine and provision it, whereas we have installed the GCP services in just five minutes.
-In the same way, decommissioning physical machines takes time and needs to be done in a certain time frame for monthly commitment, as well as cleaning up the content of the storage, whereas GCP gives us the flexibility to mount on virtual machines as needed.
-Finally, the maintenance costs and short-lived nature of physical servers on which a Kubernetes cluster would be installed and maintained, as well as the need for a highly qualified engineer to do perform these actions instead of focusing on building our Presslabs platform did not turn this alternative into a choice.
+Initially, we considered using our own cluster.
+Despite the enthusiasm of building the solution tailored to our specific needs, we refused to comply with the prolonged setup time and the strenuousness configuration process.
+It takes days to order, install and provision the machine, whereas we installed the GCP services in just five minutes.
+In the same way, decommissioning physical machines takes time and needs to be done in a certain time frame for monthly commitment; same for cleaning up the content of the storage.
+Google Cloud Platform, on the other hand, gives us the flexibility to mount on virtual machines as needed.
+Finally, the maintenance costs and short-lived nature of physical servers on which a Kubernetes cluster would be installed and maintained, as well as the need for a highly qualified engineer to perform these actions instead of focusing on building our Presslabs platform did not turn this alternative into a choice.